-Hailing from the land of endless winter, Twin Cities based Collapsing Stars have been quietly making a name for themselves throughout the American west.
-Blending traditional blues, roots, folk, and Americana sounds with a hint of modernity, comparisons range from the Lumineers, and Father John Misty to the Black Keys and Ben Harper.
-In the last few years they've earned producer credits on a record for Rhymesayers Entertainment (Atmosphere, Brother Ali, deM atlaS), played a showcase at the renowned Hotel Cafe in Los Angeles, and in 2016 performed for over 120K people at Red Bull Crashed Ice.
-Their debut record titled '2012' has received some noteworthy accolades including praise from Dan Wilson, the former Semisonic frontman who has co-written songs for the Dixie Chicks, John Legend, Weezer, and most recently Adele's Someone Like You.
+Named a top 100 SXSW Artist by NPR Music, Twin Cities based Collapsing Stars have been steadily making a name for themselves throughout the American west.
+Blending folk, blues and Americana sounds with beautifully interlaced cello and vocal harmonies, comparisons range from Iron & Wine and the Lumineers, to the Black Keys and Ben Harper.
+In the last few years they've earned producer credits on a record for Rhymesayers Entertainment, played a showcase at the renowned Hotel Cafe in Los Angeles and performed for over 120K people at Red Bull Crashed Ice.
+Their debut record titled '2012' has received noteworthy accolades including praise from Dan Wilson, the Semisonic frontman who has co-written songs for the Dixie Chicks, John Legend, Weezer, and Adele's 2011 hit Someone Like You.
 In 2018 they were named a top 100 SXSW artist by NPR Music out of 2000 showcasing acts.
 In response to pandemic related touring restrictions, venue closures and cancellations in 2020 and 2021, the group launched a new web series titled Forest Folk Sessions.
 Intimate acoustic performances in a breathtaking natural setting.
 They were an official SXSW artist in 2022 and their sophomore album titled "Chapter" is set for release this fall.

 5 years ago Collapsing Stars frontman Justin Wayne Nelson quit his job, sold his very practical Honda Civic, bought a mini van and started touring the country with drummer Mike Langhoff.
 After 10 years of working a dead-end job, which Nelson refers to as his "lost decade," it was time for a change.

-In the years that followed, he earned producer credits on the deM atlaS record DWNR for Rhymesayers Entertainment (Atmosphere, Brother Ali, Dem Atlas), performed with Mike at the renowned Hotel Cafe in Los Angeles, and last year played for over 120K people at Red Bull Crashed Ice (in a fake fur coat while fireworks shot out of his guitar).
+In the years that followed, he earned producer credits on a record for Rhymesayers Entertainment, performed with Mike at the renowned Hotel Cafe in Los Angeles, and in 2016 played for over 120K people at Red Bull Crashed Ice (in a fake fur coat while fireworks shot out of his guitar).
 His Alt Folk group Collapsing Stars was selected as an official SXSW artist in 2018, and named a top 100 act to watch at SX by NPR Music.

 In July of 2017 Nelson’s cell phone buzzed at 3am.
 He rolled over in bed, his eyes still half shut.
 There was a new message from Dan Wilson.
 “The record sounds really good, and I love the artwork too.”
 “I wasn’t sure if I was awake or still dreaming, said Nelson.
 One of the most highly sought after songwriters in the world said that he liked some music that I wrote, which is extremely high praise coming from such an authoritative source.”
 The list of Wilson’s song writing credits is extensive.
 In addition to co-writing Adele’s Someone Like You, Wilson has written songs for Taylor Swift, Weezer, John Legend, and The Dixie Chicks, just to name a few.